 An alternator can be defined as an electrical generator that converts mechanical energy into electrical energy.
 The work is done in the form of an alternating current.
 The electrical components consist of a rotating magnetic field with a stationary armature, making it design less complex and cheap.

-An automotive charging system consists of three major parts that include batter, voltage regulator and alternator.
+An automotive charging system consists of three major parts that include batter, voltage regulator, and alternator.
 Without any, these three, charging system is incomplete, though alternators now carry voltage regulators.
-The alternator works with the battery to generate power the electrical components of the vehicle like the interior and exterior lights, etc.
+The alternator works with the battery to generate power for the electrical components of the vehicle like the interior and exterior lights, etc.

 Functions of Alternators